discrete-notes/discrete-notes.github.io/_posts/2021-06-30-teaser-secretary.md

 The rational behind this model is that the samples model the past data that we know about when we start the game.
-Still having an adversary makes the model more robust than having a distribution, and samples are close to the type of knowledge one would have in a real-world scenario.
+Still having an adversary makes the model more robust than having a distribution, and samples are closer to the type of knowledge one would have in real-world scenarios.

 ## Results

-In our new model, we can consider both the classic random order for the numbers and the adversarial order.
+In our new model, we can consider both the classic random order and the adversarial order for the numbers arrivals.
 For these two variants we give algorithms with optimal success guarantee.
 Unsurprisingly, in both cases the larger the sampling probability $p$ the better the guarantee.
 (See the paper for the curves.)

-The proofs in the two cases are very different: in the first case we make the problem more continuous and use tools from optimization, whether in the second case we build technique for proving impossibility results, based on indistinguishability arguments similar to the ones used in distributed computing.
+The proofs of optimality in the two cases are very different: in the first case we make the problem more continuous and use tools from optimization, whereas in the second case we introduce a new technique for proving impossibility results, based on indistinguishability arguments similar to the ones used in distributed computing.